fonchaves/my-device-manager-api/README.md

 - [ ] Add pagination and limits on findAll methods
 - [ ] Add correct answers to user on delete methods
 - [ ] Add Swagger to entry points
-- [ ] Add a minimal security policy
+- [x] Add a minimal security policy
 - [ ] Add custom exception treatments for endpoints
 - [ ] Test constructors of Entity
 - [ ] Apply Validation on Controllers endpoints
+- [ ] Add Hateoas to controllers

 # Sonar Lint attempted on this project